Return to top

 Notes

-• Brownie batter can be frozen.
-To make it easier when defrosting divide the batter into ice cube trays and freeze, when defrost simply pop out several cubes and allow them to come to room temperature before enjoying.
+• Brownie batter can be frozen: To make the dough last longer, I divide the dough into smaller pieces in ice cube trays.
+When I want to defrost, I simply pop out several cubes and allow them to come to room temperature before enjoying.

-• Make sure the heat treated flour cools to room temperature before continuing with the recipe.
+• Let the flour cool: It’s important to make sure the heat-treated flour cools to room temperature before continuing with the recipe.

-• Instant coffee granules are completely optional however by adding it you’ll intensify the natural chocolate flavors from the cocoa powder.
+• Enhance the chocolate flavor.
+Instant coffee granules are completely optional; however, it is the perfect way to intensify the natural chocolate flavors from the cocoa powder.

 Nutrition